 The intro copy is an important part of a sales prospecting email.
 It’s where you can give your prospect a little more information about your video.
 Specifically, why you’re contacting them and why they should watch it.

 Try to pique their interest and (subtly) address potential concerns like:

 - Why are you sending a video?

 - How long will this video be?
 What is the time commitment?

 - Will this actually be valuable?

 “Rebecca, as someone who is selling each and every day, you know how difficult it can be to get the attention of prospects.
 So I made you this 54-second video to clearly show how I can help you and others at Acme boost your response rates.
 And you won’t believe how it ends!”

-Now it’s your turn to try out the templates, put them to use in your sales prospecting and find what video format works best for you.
-Take our ideas and run with them, and better yet, let us know what works and connect with us on LinkedIn.
+Now it’s your turn to try out the templates.
+Put them to use in your sales prospecting and find what video format works best for you.
+If you haven’t already, sign up for Vidyard Messages(it’s free to get started), take these template ideas, and run with them.

 And, if you’re looking for ways to automate your prospecting efforts, consider trying Vidyard Prospector to generate leads and create outbound email sequences for you with the help of AI.